What Is Self-Determination Theory?

 Build Your Self Awareness

-Knowing more about yourself and what you want can help you make better decisions and feel a greater sense of self-efficacy and motivation.
+Knowing more about yourself and what you want and need can help you make better decisions and feel a greater sense of self-efficacy and motivation.
 Strategies to help you learn more about yourself include practicing mindfulness and writing in a journal.

 Develop Your Skills